 Rochford

 § This page gives an overview of the Rochford local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Rochford district lies in south Essex, with a mix of countryside, estuary coastline, and small towns.
 Rochford itself is a historic market town, while nearby settlements include Rayleigh, with its medieval castle mound, and Hockley, surrounded by woodlands.
 The district borders Southend and includes London Southend Airport.
 The Crouch and Roach estuaries shape its geography, with sailing, fishing, and nature reserves along the coastline.
 Villages and rural landscapes add to the district’s diversity, creating a balance between countryside and urban influence.

-The administrative boundary of Rochford can be viewed on OpenStreetMap: District Boundary of Rochford.
+The administrative boundary of Rochford can also be viewed on OpenStreetMap: District Boundary of Rochford.

 Key Facts about Rochford